Trim (cat): Biography

 Trim sailed with Flinders on on his voyage of circumnavigation around the Australian mainland and survived the shipwreck of on Wreck Reef in 1803.
-When Flinders was accused of spying and imprisoned by the French in Mauritius on his return voyage to England, Trim shared his captivity until his unexplained disappearance, which Flinders attributed to his having been stolen and eaten by a hungry slave.
+When Flinders was accused of spying and imprisoned by the French in Mauritius on his return voyage to England, Trim kept him company but also took daily excursions in town.
+Upon being moved to a more secure prison, Flinders placed Trim locally with “a French lady” and her young daughter for safekeeping, but Trim disappeared within two weeks.
+Despite newspaper notices offering a reward, Flinders never saw Trim again and never learned what happened to him.

 Description

 Trim was a bicolour cat, being black with white paws, chin and chest.
 He was named after the butler in Laurence Sterne's novel Tristram Shandy, because Flinders considered him to be a faithful and affectionate friend.
 During his imprisonment, Flinders wrote a biographical tribute to Trim in which he described him as "one of the finest animals I ever saw... [his] robe was a clear jet black, with the exception of his four feet, which seemed to have been dipped in snow and his under lip, which rivaled them in whiteness.
 He had also a white star on his breast."